 7 – After you’ve added all the short videos and selected the order in which they should be played, click the Combine Videos Now button to create the one large video.

 Video Combiner will now get busy creating the new video.
 Be aware that this will take some time to complete (up to an hour or more depending on the length of the individual videos).

 That’s all there is to it.
 After you’ve completed all the steps listed above you should end up with one large video that contains all the shorter videos that you chose to include in the finished product.

 I hope this helps, Tina.
 Good luck!

-Update from Tina: Thanks Rick.
-It worked great!
+Update from Tina: Thanks, Rick.
+It worked perfectly!